KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 -->

 ![](2025-recap-images/coco-ichibanya-cream-and-mushroom-omelet-curry.jpg)
-Cream and mushroom omelet curry
+Cream and mushroom omelet curry... the omelet is filled with rice

 🔝 <sub>[**back to top**](#table-of-contents)</sub>